 What is the best answering service for plumbers in 2026?

-For most small to mid plumbing shops (1 to 15 trucks), an AI answering service built for the trades is the strongest fit.
-OnCrew is purpose-built for plumbers and other home-service contractors, runs the seven-point emergency intake, alerts the on-call plumber directly, and prices flat at $49, $149, or $349 per month with $0.99 per-call overage and no after-hours or holiday surcharges.
-Larger shops with complex multi-tech scheduling or extended empathy needs may still find a top-tier live receptionist worth the premium.
+For many small to mid plumbing shops (1 to 15 trucks), a configured plumbing AI answering service is worth testing.
+OnCrew is configured for plumbers and other home-service contractors, supports the seven-point urgent intake, sends urgent-call handoffs through the configured path, and publishes plans at $49, $149, or $349 per month with included-call limits and $0.99 per-call overage.
+Confirm current after-hours, holiday, and freeze-week terms before signing.
+Larger shops with complex multi-tech scheduling or extended empathy needs may still find a top-tier receptionist worth the premium.

 Should a plumbing answering service handle gas-smell calls?

 Yes, with care.
-Any caller reporting a strong sulfur or rotten egg smell, especially near a water heater or gas appliance, should be advised to leave the home and contact 911 or their local gas utility before any further plumbing intake.
-A service that does not have an explicit gas-smell branch in its script is not safe to forward to.
+Any caller reporting a strong sulfur or rotten egg smell, especially near a water heater or gas appliance, should be told to contact emergency services or their local gas utility before any routine plumbing intake continues.
+A service should have explicit gas-smell language in its script before you forward safety-sensitive calls.

 Can an AI answering service really handle a 2 AM burst pipe?